 It is not clear if South Africa exported or otherwise transferred the cluster munitions that it produced, but several countries have reported South African-made munitions.
 Iraq reportedly acquired the CB-470 in the late 1980s.
 Demining operators in Mozambique and Zambia have cleared unexploded Alpha submunitions.
 In addition, Peru destroyed 290 Alpha submunitions from its stocks in 2018.

 South Africa once stockpiled at least 1,495 cluster munitions and 99,465 submunitions.
 In September 2017, it reported a stockpile comprised of two types of air-dropped bombs and two types of 155mm artillery projectiles, and also disclosed that it had previously destroyed 10 CB-470 bombs.

 Cluster munitions once stockpiled by South Africa

 2201104 – 155mm artillery projectile, each containing 42 submunitions

 2201102 – 155mm artillery projectile, each containing 42 submunitions

 Under Article 3 of the Convention on Cluster Munitions, South Africa is required to destroy all stockpiled cluster munitions under its jurisdiction or control as soon as possible, but no later than 1 November 2023.

-At the Eighth Meeting of States Parties in September 2018, South Africa reiterated its intent to destroy the cluster munition stockpile by the November 2023 deadline.
-In 2016, South Africa informed States Parties that its cluster munition stocks had been taken out of commission and “ring-fenced for planned disposal.”
+In September 2019, South Africa told States Parties that it is “fully committed” to completing the destruction of its cluster munition stocks by the November 2023 deadline.
+Previously, in 2016, South Africa said that its cluster munitions had been taken out of commission and “ring-fenced for planned disposal.”

-South Africa destroyed 139 cluster munitions and 78,994 submunitions or components previously held by Rheinmetall Denel Munition via open detonation/open burning at Alkantpan by or on 12 September 2012:
+South Africa destroyed 139 cluster munitions and 78,994 submunitions or components previously held by Rheinmetall Denel Munition via open detonation/open burning at Alkantpan, by or on 12 September 2012.
+The destroyed munitions included: